gmc-code/PC-app-development/docs/tk_pizza_orders_tutorial/Lesson04.rst

 Creating and Positioning the OptionMenu
 --------------------------------------------

+| Place the following code below the other widget code in Section "4.
+TKINTER WIDGETS".
 | This code sets up a GUI for selecting a quantity using an `OptionMenu`.
-OptionMenu is a dropdown menu that allows users to select one option from a list of quantities of pizzas.
-The selected quantity is stored in the `quantity_var` variable.
-The `grid` method ensures that the label and the `OptionMenu` are neatly aligned within the grid layout.
+| OptionMenu is a dropdown menu that allows users to select one option from a list of quantities of pizzas.
+| The selected quantity is stored in the `quantity_var` variable.
+| The `grid` method ensures that the label and the `OptionMenu` are neatly aligned within the grid layout.

 .. code-block:: python

-    # Quantity
+    # Quantity (Dropdown Menu)
+    quanitity_label = tk.Label(root, text="Quantity:")
-    tk.Label(root, text="Quantity:").grid(row=3, column=0, padx=10, pady=5, sticky="e")
+    quanitity_label.grid(row=3, column=0, padx=10, pady=5, sticky="e")
     quantity_var = tk.IntVar(root)
     quantity_var.set(0)

-    quantity_menu = tk.OptionMenu(root, quantity_var, 0,1, 2, 3, 4, 5)
+    quantity_menu = tk.OptionMenu(root, quantity_var, 0, 1, 2, 3, 4, 5)
     quantity_menu.grid(row=3, column=1, padx=10, pady=5, sticky="w")

 1. **Label Creation**: